Mumm-Ra (band): 2007-2008: These Things Move in Threes and hiatus

 The band released their debut album, These Things Move In Threes on 28 May 2007 proceeded by singles "Out of the Question" and followed by "She's Got You High".

 Over the following year, the band supported The Killers, The Kooks, Kaiser Chiefs, as well as performing at The Great Escape Festival, Glastonbury Festival and Fuji Rock Festival.
 "Starlight" had been slated to be the fourth single but it was ultimately never released.
 The band were in the process of writing material for their second album, and had trialed some new tracks live on their tours of both Japan and then on what was ultimately their final UK tour.
-Jennings co-hosted a Bexhill FM radio show on 15 July 2007, in which a whole hour was dedicated to Mumm-Ra, playing a whole hour of their music, as well as their inspirations and their second album.
+Jennings co-hosted a Bexhill FM radio show dedicated to Mumm-Ra on 15 July 2007, playing a whole hour of their music, as well as their inspirations and their second album.

 On 17 April 2008, the band released a statement announcing that they had decided to split; "after 7 years, 11 months and 21 days of writing and playing music together us Mumm-ra boys have decided our journey as a band has come to an end".
 After splitting, the band's song "She's Got You High" found success after being featured in the 2009 film (500) Days of Summer.
 New and Arguile went on to form a new act called Mirrors.